Canadian GED

 Get Quickly Prepared To Pass The GED Test.

-Best GED Classes’ free GED online classes and practice tests can also be used by Canadian students to begin their GED or CAEC prep journey.
+Best GED Classes’ free GED online classes and practice tests can also be used by Canadian students to begin their CAEC prep journey.
+If online learning suits them well, we suggest they continue with Onsego’s accredited program.

-The Canadian GED® exam is much like the former U.S. edition and includes five sub-exams since Reading and Writing are separate subtests in Canada, whereas, in the U.S., these subtests were combined into one Language Arts sub-exam.
+The Canadian CAEC exam is similar to the former Canadian GED edition and includes five sub-exams.
+Reading and Writing are separate subtests in Canada, whereas, in the U.S., these subtests were combined into one Language Arts sub-exam.

 Furthermore, the U.S. GED test includes questions covering U.S. History, Government & Civics.
-The questions in Canada, of course, do not relate to the U.S. but to Canadian History, Government and Civics.
+The questions on the CAEC exam in Canada relate to Canadian History, Culture, and Government and Civics.

 Canadian Online GED classes- Simple, Fast & Easy.